vmware/vic/tests/test-cases/Group1-Docker-Commands/1-35-Docker-Swarm.md

 8. Issue docker swarm update

 # Expected Outcome:
-* Step 2-8 should result in an error that contains does not yet support Docker Swarm
+* Step 2-8 should result in an error that contains Docker Swarm is not yet supported

 # Possible Problems:
 None